Censorship of TikTok: Pakistan

 In October 2020, Pakistan ordered a ban of TikTok over "immoral, obscene, and vulgar" content.
 The ban was reversed ten days later, after ByteDance stated that they would remove objectionable TikTok content and block users who upload "pornography and paedo content".

 In March 2021, a provincial court, the Peshawar High Court Order responded to a petition made by a resident of Punjab.
 The petition stated that TikTok's platform was being used to promote crime and glorified the use of drugs and weapons in its short videos and called on the PTA to ban the app once again.
 According to Sara Ali Khan, legal representative of the Punjab resident, the PTA announced that TikTok had not adequately proven their ability to moderate "immoral" and "indecent" content.
 Even with the removal of over 6 million videos between January 2021 and March 2021, the PTA remained unsatisfied and banned the app outright.
 The PTA lifted the ban in April 2021 after TikTok assured them it would "filter and moderate content".

 On 28 June 2021, the Sindh High Court Order urged the PTA to restore the ban on TikTok for the alleged "spreading of immorality and obscenity".
 On 30 June 2021, the PTA announced that it had once more blocked citizen's access to the video-sharing application.
 Three days later, the court withdrew its decision.

 On 20 July 2021, the PTA instituted a ban on TikTok by reason of the "continuous presence of inappropriate content on the platform and its failure to take such content down."
 According to a statement by the PTA, "As a result of continuous engagement, senior management of the platform assured (the) PTA of its commitment to take necessary measure to control unlawful content in accordance with local laws and societal norms."
-Consequently, on 19 November 2021, the PTA agreed to act promptly and once again backtrack and eliminate Pakistan's fourth ban on TikTok.
+Consequently, on 19 November 2021, the PTA agreed to act promptly and once again backtracked and eliminated Pakistan's fourth ban on TikTok.
 The PTA said in a tweet that they "will continue to monitor the platform in order to ensure that unlawful content contrary to Pakistan's law and societal values is not disseminated."

+Philippines

+A bill banning TikTok has been filed in the House of Representatives of the Philippines.
+In May 2024, Manila 6th District Rep. Bienvenido Abante filed House Bill 10489 proposing the ban of TikTok and other "foreign adversary-controlled" social platforms.
+The Department of Information and Communications Technology however has preferred regulation and monitoring over outright ban of TikTok and other similar apps.

+The Armed Forces of the Philippines has also ordered its personnel to avoid using TikTok in both personal and government-issued devices over concerns of espionage by China.
+The order was publicized in February 2024 but has been in effect "for a long time" already.